pkkid/python-plexapi/README.rst

 * Navigate local or remote shared libraries.
 * Perform library actions such as scan, analyze, empty trash.
-* Remote control and play media on connected clients.
+* Remote control and play media on connected clients, including `Controlling Sonos speakers`_
 * Listen in on all Plex Server notifications.